 It goes without saying that you must ensure a hygienic working environment.
 After all, you don’t want contamination of your tinctures.
 I prefer to work on my hardwood kitchen table, the table top of which is completely smooth, so that I can keep it optimally clean.
 My table top has no decorations, trimmings or even grooves where the planks connect.
 My cutting board has the same properties: completely smooth and made of wood.

 I don’t use a plastic cutting board because it often releases small plastic particles.
 I don’t actually use plastic cutting boards at all, even when I’m cooking.
 Research has shown that wooden cutting boards are more hygienic.

 Other points of attention when choosing your materials

 When picking a mortar, you will also have choose wisely.
 Both the bowl and the pestle of the mortar are ideally made of a hard material.
-This will prevent particles from coming off the mortar and creating deep grooves.
-That way you can keep the mortar clean and prevent cross-contamination.
+This will prevent particles from coming off the mortar and deep grooves emerging.
+That way, it will be easier to the mortar clean and prevent cross-contamination.
 The inside of the bowl and the bottom of the pestle must be slightly rough – lest the herbs fly in all directions – but should not be porous.
-A porous material absorbs ingredients, which we don’t want.
+A porous material absorbs constituents, which we don’t want.

 I like it when all parts of a mortar are heavy.
 The bowl will not slide around and you can let the weight of the pestle work for you when grinding.
 All in all, I prefer a granite mortar, because it combines all these properties.
 After use, always wash your mortar thoroughly by hand with hot water and no soap.